 The Evolution of a Grommet, Your Trusty Wire-Concealer

-The history behind the simple product designed to make all those wires on your desktop disappear.
+The history behind the simple product made to manage the wires of our digital devices

 All photos courtesy Doug Mockett

 To trace a small but essential object designed, specifically, to help us connect with our digital world, we turned to Doug Mockett—detail driven inventor, entrepreneur, and furniture component visionary.
 His namesake company in Manhattan Beach, California started with his invention of the EDP grommet.
 As he recalls, it was 1980 when he first offered a simple wire management solution to cover the cord slots in desktops that open up to access wires.

 Today, the simple concept has undergone several transformations—some inspired by functional necessity, others by popular demand.
 Through it all, the original product with its Flip-Top tab is still the company’s best selling grommet.
 “You can’t go wrong with a classic,” notes Mockett, a former Wall Street man and an avid motor racer.

 Each subsequent adaptation introduced a unique new function or feature to EDP.
 Air vent caps, adjustable depth liners, cord grips, solid caps, and more.
 As customers’ needs for wire management became more nuanced, a whole new world of wire management evolved, a world that spawned an entirely new line of Power and Communication Systems (PCS).